 Learn/AKO is the learning management system that sets up individual online space for UC courses.
 Within Learn/AKO students will find course material and ways to interact with lecturers, tutors and classmates in an online environment.
 This allows for 24/7 access to resources, taking part in learning activities and completing assessment tasks.
-Students are encouraged to check this system regularly - via https://learn.canterbury.ac.nz/login/index.php.
-Log in by using your own UC username and password.
-Once logged in, courses available will upload.
+Students are encouraged to check this system regularly by logging in to https://learn.canterbury.ac.nz/ using your own UC username and password.
+Once logged in, your available courses available will appear.